glendawei/database_project/README.md

 # System Features

 The platform supports two user roles: **User** and **Admin**.
 Users, representing customers, can access key services offered by the bank, including those related to loans, account management, and credit card services.
-Admins, who represent the bank staff, are responsible for managing loan services, accessing account details, and reviewing transaction records.
+Admins, who represent the bank staff, are responsible for managing loan services, accessing account details, and more.

 - ## User Functions in the System